Kubafqt/Snake-Sandbox/README.md

 # Snake-Sandbox

-Development version 0.1
+This is very basic version in development. (+-0.1)

 Idea of Snake SandBox game. - SandBox of snake game in snake game base.

-This is very basic version in development. (+-0.1)

 Soon I will develop this project more and optimize database tables.